pongpisit/cloudflare-workers-workshop/complete-app/README.md

 npm run deploy
 ```

 Done!
-Open the URL shown.
+Open the URL shown in the terminal.

 ## Features

-- 🤖 AI Chat with 5 models to choose from
+- AI Chat with multiple models to choose from
-- 🖼️ Image & Video Gallery with R2 storage
+- Image and Video Gallery with R2 storage
-- 🎨 Beautiful dark theme UI
+- Dark theme UI
-- ⚡ Runs globally on Cloudflare
+- Runs globally on Cloudflare edge network

 ## Local Development